 Explore seasonal fruit and veg at your local market or get an organic veg box delivered once a week.
 This will inspire you to try new recipes.
 There are some fantastic ideas online at One Green Planet .

 The easiest way to transition to veganism is to think of vegan-friendly versions of foods you already enjoy eating.
 If you like chicken curry with rice, try instead tofu curry with veg and rice.
 Shepherds pie with beef?
 Try replacing the beef with soya mince or lentils and add extra vegetables.

 Want some great recipes to get you started?
 Here are some of our favourite recipe books

 7. Find out where to eat out

 Veganism is on the rise and new vegan or vegan-friendly restaurants are popping up all around the world!
-Check out our UK restaurant directory and see www.happycow.net for international locations (be sure to drop a review on our directory if you try any of the restaurants/cafes listed).
+Check out www.happycow.net for local and international locations.

 Top UK Facebook Groups:

 100% Vegan Products UK